Jump to

 In addition to the three hours in class, you will have additional tasks/activities set each week that need to be completed at a time to suit you during that week.

-You are also expected to carry out private study in addition to contact time (as a guide, each 20 credit module requires 200 hours of study time inclusive of lecture time).
+You are also expected to carry out private study in addition to contact time (as a guide, each 20 credit module requires 200 hours of study time inclusive of lecture time) which equates to approximately 10 hours of study per week over the duration of the module, of which you will be taught one module per semester whilst working on your Final Project.

-• A wide range of resources are available for use both on and offsite for dissertation projects but it may not be possible to purchase/service all requests therefore students need to be aware that they may need to self-fund some elements.
+- A wide range of resources are available for use both on and offsite for final projects but it may not be possible to purchase/service all requests therefore students need to be aware that they may need to self-fund some elements.

 Validated by University of Hull